VH-Lab/NDI-matlab/docs/reference/+ndi/+calc/+example/simple.m.md

   |                       |   in the PARAMETERS output.                  |
   |-----------------------|-----------------------------------------------

-Help for ndi.calc.example.simple/search_for_input_parameters is inherited from superclass NDI.CALCULATION
+Help for ndi.calc.example.simple/search_for_input_parameters is inherited from superclass ndi.calculation
 ```

 ---